Introduction to Folklore

 Elinor Levy

-Elinor Levy is a native of Oakland, California, and has bounced around the country from California to Indiana, Georgia, Nevada, New Jersey, Pennsylvania, and now New York.
-Since 2016 she has explored the culturally rich Hudson Valley and worked with many communities.
+Elinor Levy joined Arts-Mid Hudson in September 2016 as the Folk Arts Program manager.
+A native of Oakland, California, she has bounced around the country from California to Indiana, Georgia, Nevada, New Jersey, Pennsylvania and now New York.
+Previously, she served as director of the Northwest Jersey Folklife Project.
 She has a master’s degree in anthropology from California State University, Sacramento, and a doctorate in folklore from Indiana University, Bloomington.
-She is a folk artist in her own right as a third-generation knitter on her mother’s side.
-She just opened her own art studio, Hand in Glove, featuring her textile work with vintage gloves and small automata.
+As a third-generation knitter on her mother’s side, she is a folk artist in her own right.